-Christina is currently a medical student at the Michael DeGroote School of Medicine at McMaster University.
+Christina is currently her residency in Family Medicine through McMaster University.
 She became involved with Helping Haiti after seeing the founders speak at an event during her first year at Queen’s, and has been involved ever since.
 Christina has held leadership positions for a variety of organizations and initiatives, including the Co-President role in Queen’s Helping Haiti for two years.
 She holds a degree in Life Science and has a passion for global health, which she pursues in her research and extracurricular activities.

 Chris Robinson, Vice President

 Chris is a community and urban development professional having completed a Master’s of Science in Urban Development Planning at University College London.
 He began his involvement with Helping Haiti as a founding member of the Queen’s University Chapter of Helping Haiti (QHH).
 Since that time, Chris has remained dedicated to supporting community-level development both with Helping Haiti and in his career at a Canadian NGO.
 He brings to the team a background in international development and urban planning, supporting communities to achieve their goals.
 With Helping Haiti, Chris has contributed to the initial groundwork for the community centre and the community gardens in Cité Soleil.